1-MANISH/Ms-Engage-Project-Recommendation-Engine-/README.md

       Thus we can even extend our project as a service to local shopkeepers by keeping the basic structure and layout of website and differentiating the services and features as per requirements of our client.

+# TECH STACK USED

+   FRONTEND

+      HTML

+            The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web             browser.

+      CSS

+            Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a                   markup language such as HTML.

+      JS

+            JavaScript, often abbreviated JS, is a programming language that is one of the core technologies of the World Wide                 Web, alongside HTML and CSS.
+Over 97% of websites use JavaScript on the client side for web page behaviour, often                 incorporating third-party libraries.

+      BOOTSTRAP

+            Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+It               contains HTML, CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other                     interface components.

+   BACKEND

+      PHP

+            PHP is a server scripting language, and a powerful tool for making dynamic and interactive Web pages.
+PHP is a widely-             used,free, and efficient alternative to competitors such as Microsoft's ASP.
+PHP is a general-purpose scripting                   language geared toward web development.
+It was originally created by Danish-Canadian programmer Rasmus Lerdorf in                 1994.
+The PHP reference implementation is now produced by The PHP Group.

+      MYSQL

+            MySQL is an open-source relational database management system.
+Its name is a combination of "My", the name of co-                 founder Michael Widenius's daughter, and "SQL", the abbreviation forStructured Query Language.